semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 1. Go to [Semgrep App Editor](https://semgrep.dev/orgs/-/editor).
 2. Click **Create New Rule**.
 3. Make one of the following steps:
     - Create a new rule and test code, and then click **Save**.
-Note: The test file must contain at least one true positive and one true negative test case in order to be approved.
-See [Tests](#tests) section of this document for more information.
+Note: The test file must contain at least one true positive and one true negative test case to be approved.
+See the [Tests](#tests) section of this document for more information.
     - Select a rule from a category in **Semgrep Registry**.
 Modify the rule or test code, click **Save**, and then **Fork**.
 4. Click **Share**.